Looking for more imagination from players who hit the same old serves with the same old rackets?

 Figuring two heads are better than one, Burt struck up a conversation with Battistone.
 Not long after, they came up with a new design and went into business together.
 Before the racket, Battistone had never risen above 800 in the doubles rankings.
 After the racket, he got as high as 88th.

-Not surprisingly, tennis players aren't really rushing to pry these sticks off the shelves.
+Not surprisingly, tennis players aren't really prying these rackets off the shelves.
 But the two-handled models do make Battistone one of the most popular players anytime he walks into a locker room.
 Rafael Nadal, a true right-hander who plays tennis lefty, tried it once before a match two years ago.

 Liked it.
 Just not that much.